 Repeat these one minute cycles three times, on at least three occasions during the day.

 Remember: For these exercises to be effective, the bead you are concentrating on has to be kept single.
 If it doubles, you may need to start with the bead further away.
-Ask us if you have any questions about the exercises.
+If you have any questions, please contact us.